Simple-Automation-Testing/promod-system/readme.md

 	/**
 	 * @info
+	 * this method should be overridden,
+	 * method will be execute inside get method
+	 * depends on base library/framework specific
+	 */
-	 * this method should be overridden, it will be execute inside get method, depends on base library/framework specific */ async baseGetData(): Promise<{ background: any; value: any }> {
+  async baseGetData(): Promise<{ background: any; value: any }> {
     return browser.executeScript(() =>  {